annefou/jupytergis-tutorials/resources/tutorials/intro.md

 2. Set up the required tools and libraries.
 3. Create a simple map and add layers.
 4. Explore basic geospatial analysis using JupyterGIS.

+## Introduction to JupyterGIS

+JupyterGIS integrates geospatial analysis with the interactivity of Jupyter Notebooks, making it easy to:

+- Visualize and create interactive maps.
+- Process and analyze geospatial data.
+- Share and collaborate on geospatial workflows.

+This tool is ideal for researchers, data scientists, and GIS professionals aiming to combine Python’s analytical power with intuitive geospatial visualizations.